iver56/audiomentations/docs/waveform_transforms/time_stretch.md

 naturalness in the transformed audio, especially when the rate is set to an extreme value.

-If you need a higher quality time stretch method, consider the following alternatives:
+If you need a better sounding time stretch method, consider the following alternatives:

 * [atempo in ffmpeg](https://ffmpeg.org//ffmpeg-all.html#atempo)
 * [Rubber Band library](https://breakfastquay.com/rubberband/)